Taosheng-ty/Taosheng-ty.github.io/_pages/about.md

 My research mainly focuses on Information Retrieval and Machine Learning related topics.
 Currently I'm working on applying deep learning techniques on IR problems including product search/recommendation and learning to rank.

 <h2>News</h2>
 -  ***Nov.
-2022***, I accepted a job offer as Applied Scientist from Amazon Search and plan to join Amazon in June, 2023.
+2022***, I accepted a full-time job offer as Applied Scientist from Amazon Search and plan to join Amazon in June, 2023.
 - ***Oct.
 2022***, One paper *"Marginal-Certainty-aware Fair Ranking Algorithm"* was accepted by WSDM2023.
 - ***May.2022***, Passed my Oral and written exams for ph.D. candidancy.
 - ***May.
 2022***, Start the second Applied Scientist  Internship at Amazon Search.